ipython/ipython/docs/source/interactive/python-ipython-diff.rst

 Each of these constructs is compiled by IPython into valid python code and will do most of the time what you expect it will do.
-Let see each of these examples in more detail.
+Let's see each of these examples in more detail.